todesking/typedocs/README.md

 The goal of the project is to provide user-friendly type annotations for Ruby.

-NOTICE: This gem is very veta, any APIs/syntaxes may change in future.
+NOTICE: This gem is very beta, any APIs/syntaxes may change in future.

 ## Platform